10 Things You Didn’t Know About Access Pass

 6. Reserve Access Pass tickets are available online.

 Several of the Access Pass attractions (The Children’s Museum of Indianapolis, Indiana Historical Society, Newfields, and the Terre Haute Children’s Museum) have set up online systems for Access Pass cardholders to reserve advance tickets.
 You can still get your tickets at the box office at the other attractions.

 7. Access Pass has a monthly newsletter.

-Once you sign up the Access Pass, you’ll automatically receive the monthly Access Pass e-newsletter, with information about all the attractions including new exhibits, upcoming activities, and special programming.
+Once you sign up for the Access Pass, you’ll automatically receive the monthly Access Pass e-newsletter, with information about all the attractions including new exhibits, upcoming activities, and special programming.
 You can also sign up to receive the e-newsletter on the Access Pass website.